 In case the HR administrator has requested vacation on behalf of an employee, whose assigned time profile is either US_CA_Profile or US_CO_Profile, then both the employee and his or her line manager receive email notifications about the automatic approval of the employee’s vacation.

-The HR administrator can view it in the Time Records (#) table on the Time information for <employee name> screen, or alternatively in the Upcoming Time Off block located in the Time Off subsection of the employee’s Time Off section.
-For the employee, the time off request is visible in the My Requests section of the Time Off screen.
-If for the time type an accrual rule has been defined, the balance entitlements are updated automatically in the employee master data and can be viewed by both the employee and the HR administrator.
+The HR administrator can view it in the Time Records (#) table on the Time Information for <employee name> screen, or alternatively, on the employee’s Employee Files screen, in the Upcoming Time Off block located in the Time Off subsection of the Time Off section.
+For the employee, the time off request is visible in the My Requests section of the Time Off screen, or alternatively, on the Employee Files screen, in the Upcoming Time Off block located in the Time Off subsection of the Time Off section.
+If to the time type a time account type has been assigned, for which an accrual rule has been defined, the balance entitlements are updated automatically in the employee master data and can be viewed by both the employee and the HR administrator.

 Note

-To change or cancel the time off request, choose in the Time Records (#) table on the Time information for <employee name> screen the Edit link located next to the Status of the request.
+To change or cancel the time off request, choose in the Time Records (#) table on the Time Information for <employee name> screen the Edit link located next to the Status of the request.
 In the upcoming Edit Absence dialog box, proceed as follows:

 To change the request, make the appropriate adaptions and choose the Submit button.